signadot/charts/signadot/operator/README.md

 ```

 Note that to rotate the secret, you will need to delete the secret first and
-also restart the agent deployment
+also restart the agent deployment afterwards.

 ```sh
 kubectl -n signadot delete secret cluster-agent